-We performed testing over source documentation provided by the Group/Company to the external valuers including reconciling this data to underlying current lease agreements.
+We reviewed the key parameters provided by the Group/Company to the external valuers including reconciling this data to underlying current lease agreements.

 For investment property under development we analysed costs incurred to date with related supporting documentation and assessed that the carrying value as at year end is supported by the projected cash flows to the completion of the said development.